Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Compactness

 Space is limited on a food truck counter.
 A terminal in smartphone format (approx. 15 × 8 cm) can easily be placed next to the cash register, grill, and drinks.
-Larger devices with an integrated printer are indeed more practical for printed receipts, but require more space.
+Larger devices with an integrated printer are more practical for printed receipts, but require more space.

 3. Which card types must the terminal accept?